-Geometry Toolbar

-- Tap Tools between to create and explore Geometry objects. - Tap Inspector $\d$ $\d$ to change the appearance of a selected item such as a geometric shape. - Geometry work area.
+- O Geometry Toolbar - Tap Tools \mathcal{P} to create and explore Geometry objects. - Tap Inspector $\downarrow \uparrow \downarrow \uparrow$ to change the appearance of a selected item such as a geometric shape. - Tap Graphs & Geometry Settings 5 to change the settings used by the Geometry and Graphs applications. - 2 Geometry work area.
 Geometry objects that you create are displayed here.
 Drag to pan the work area.